-08 Aug How to Use Facebook Marketing to Boost Your Crowdfunding Campaign – A Beginner’s Guide, Part 1
+08 Aug How to Use Facebook Marketing to Boost Your Indiegogo Campaign – A Beginner’s Guide, Part 1

 Like it or not, Facebook is powerful.
 With 2.4 billion people from across the world using the platform, it’s where every business fight tooth and nail to get the attention of the audience.

 It goes without saying that if you’re running a Indiegogo campaign for your business, you have to get started on Facebook and establish your reputation on the platform.
 But getting started on Facebook in 2019 is a daunting experience.
 It could also turn into a major disappointment if you don’t have a clear idea of your goals and of how to use the platform effectively to achieve those goals.

 Don’t worry though.
 Throughout my years of managing marketing for Indiegogo campaigns, I can understand your pain points and your frustration regarding Facebook.
 So whether you’re a complete newbie or someone who has given up on Facebook, this series is for you.
 At the end of the series, you will understand everything there is to Facebook for businesses.

 I do highly recommend that while you go through the series, follow the steps given and get hands-on experience.
 When it comes to digital marketing, it’s always necessary to practice as you go because reading or making notes is not enough.

 Ready?
 Let’s begin with Part 1 of the series!

 The Facebook of Today verses the Facebook of Yesterday